 Our Final Stop In Switzerland Was Geneva

 It was a short train hop from our stay in Bern to Geneva.
 This was our last stop in Switzerland for this trip.
 We were refreshed after the train ride and decided to walk the short distance to the hotel.
+There are many beautiful hotels in geneva, you’ll definitely be spoilt for choice.
 It was an easy stroll downhill.
 Walking in Geneva was definitely a way to find my favourite things to see in Geneva.
 But there were so many other things we found on our short stop in Geneva.

 A Great Ritz-Carlton Experience at Hotel De La Paix Geneva

 As our Central Europe trip drew to a close, we decided to really splurge on the stop in Geneva.
 We booked at the Ritz-Carlton Hotel De La Paix.
 Every minute of our stay at this great hotel reinforced that we made the right decision.
 This first Ritz-Carlton experience would keep us going back.

 Our upgraded room overlooked Lake Geneva.
 One of our favourite things to see in Geneva was the view from our patio.
 The lake was a busy spot.
 We watched the traffic go by.
 And we could see so many of the iconic sights of Geneva while we sipped a late day drink.

 The view out our window at the Ritz-Carlton Hotel De La Paix helped us plan our travel around Geneva.